Resolving Conflicts Between Wildlife & People

 sparrow birds nesting in gas fireplace vent create big fire hazard

-Bird Nest Inside Gas Fireplace Vent Can Cause Fires and Backflow of Carbon Monoxide
+Bird Nest in Gas Fireplace Vent

 bird nest in gas fireplace vent can cause backflow of carbon monoxide into the living area of a home